Do you love the smell of the sea? 🌊

 Another food made from this seaweed is gim-bugak (김부각).
 It consists of several sheets of gim, which are glued together with rice paste.
 Next, the battered seaweed is deep-fried or toasted, so that it puffs up and becomes crunchy.
 You can find gim-bugak served as a side dish in some restaurants or sold packaged in the snack section of supermarkets or convenience stores.
 The seasoning in gim-bugak varies by family and brand – some use fish powder for additional flavor, so check the ingredients if you want to know what you’re eating. ⚠️🐟

 There are more ways of serving gim, but above are the most common ones in Korea.
-In the southern province Jeollanam-do, for example, fresh gim is cooked into a thick soup called gim-guk (김국). 🥣 Here, taste and texture are different from “conventional” gim dishes to say the least…
+In the southern province Jeollanam-do, for example, fresh gim is cooked into a thick soup called gim-guk (김국). 🥣 Here, taste and texture are quite different from “conventional” gim dishes… [Slimy and thick, to be more precise. 😬]

 Overall, most people who newly encounter the culinary side of seaweed find it easiest to appreciate the taste of Korean gim.
 Especially when it’s roasted and seasoned, gim is light and crispy with an addictive sweet-and-salty flavor.
 Some people think of it as edible paper that is simply fun to eat.
 Others munch away on it when they have a craving for something savory like potato chips!